JeromeA/LispIdeaPlugin/NOTES.md

 ## Name resolution

 The algorithm for name resolution should be:
-* If the symbol is specified as PACKAGE:NAME, use findExportedSymbol() in that package, and check it's exported.
+* If the symbol is specified as PACKAGE:NAME, use findExportedSymbol() in that package.
 * If the symbol is specified as PACKAGE::NAME, use findSymbol() in that package, which may do recursive calls into other packages;
 * Otherwise, use intern() on the default package.